 If you don’t have one yet, get a leak proof reusable water bottle and drink water all the time!!
 Yes, you’ll have to pee a lot.
 But, you will have to pee a lot no matter how much you drink.
 And, it’s so important to stay hydrated when you’re pregnant.

-I love these Takeya water bottles!!
-The 18 oz one is big enough to drink a lot, but small enough to fit in most cup holders.
-Plus, it keeps my water COLD & is truly leak proof!
+I love these hydrocell water bottles.
+It keeps my water COLD & is truly leak proof!
 (That’s important when there are little people around…) It is dishwasher safe and seemingly indestructible.
-I actually love the kids’ ones for our kiddos too 🙂
+The 18 oz ones work for kids or these smaller kids’ ones are great too 🙂

 If you “pop” early, use a belly band or just the good ol’ rubberband trick to make your jeans last longer.
 And if you don’t have any, grab a couple flow-y tanks or tees to layer under other clothes.
 I’m officially a HUGE fan of ordering clothes on Amazon.
 The reviews and customer images help a lot with my decision making.
 Size up with a couple flowy tanks so that it’ll work for first trimester and postpartum.

 While you’re at it, check out my ultimate guide to a minimalist capsule maternity wardrobe!

 27. Pregnancy Tips For First Trimester: Bras